-BBC Bitesize, Future Learn and Open Learn are just a few examples of useful resources intended to help your children with schoolwork and examinations.
+BBC Bitesize, Future Learn, and Open Learn are just a few examples of useful resources intended to help your children with schoolwork and examinations.

 - Prioritise Your Workload

 Prioritising your workload has always been a key component of any job role, and with recent developments, it’s essential.
 It’s important to remember you can’t do everything.
-So tasks which don’t require immediate attention should be put aside for now.
+So tasks that don’t require immediate attention should be put aside for now.
 The idea here is to work smarter, not harder.
-This will ensure that you don’t get bogged down with unnecessary tasks, avoid getting overworked and remain productive.
+This will ensure that you don’t get bogged down with unnecessary tasks, avoid getting overworked, and remain productive.

 - Create a Plan of Self-Led Activities